Beneficial owners in a club or association

 Only associations with business activity or accounting obligations have to report whether or not they have beneficial owners.

-The association must consider whether or not there might be others with decisive influence.
+The association must assess whether there may be others who hold decisive influence.

 Worth knowing prior to the registration: